galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >    - *"Search for uniref50 or uniref90 gene families?"*: `uniref50`
 >    - *"Database to use for pathway computations"*: `MetaCyc`
 >
->    This step might take some time.
-Please have patience or we generated the output for you: so upload them
+>    This is a large step and might take some time, so please be patient.
+Otherwise, we have pre-generated the outputs and you can upload them to inspect them without waiting.
 >
 > 2. Import the 2 files:
 >